JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 the chair was hard; but the blessed consciousness of returning good for evil raised me quite above any trifling considerations of that kind.
 The tract was one of a series addressed to young women on the sinfulness of dress.
 In style it was devoutly familiar.
-Its title was, “_A W_ord With You On Your Cap-Ribbons.”
+Its title was, “A Word With You On Your Cap-Ribbons.”

 “My lady is much obliged, and begs you will come and lunch to-morrow at